ForeverThinking/sea-base-api/README.md

 </p>
 <hr />

-Communicate with a sub-sea base using a simple API with a sci-fi theme and basic CRUD functionality.
+Communicate with a subsea base using a simple API with a sci-fi theme and basic CRUD functionality.